dcamps-hacken/staking-bank/README.md

 # Bank smart contract task

+## reminders:

-## remember to check getContract vs getContractAt or whatever when dealing with ATRAC!
+- check getContract vs getContractAt or whatever when dealing with ATRAC!
+- fallback/receive checks --> control user sending ETH/ATRAC

 Your task is to create a bank smart contract which will enable anyone to deposit an amount X of XYZ ERC20 tokens to their savings (staking) account.
 The bank smart contract also contains an additional